aws/aws-cdk-rfcs/text/0497-glue-l2-construct.md

 #### **3. Notify  Event Triggers**

-Workflows are mandatory for this trigger type.
-There are two types of notify event triggers, batching and non-batching trigger.
-For batching triggers, developers must specify `BatchSize` but for non-batching `BatchSize` will be set to 1.
-For both triggers, `BatchWindow` will be default to 900 seconds.
+There are two types of notify event triggers: batching and non-batching.
+For batching triggers, you must specify `BatchSize`.
+For non-batching triggers, `BatchSize` defaults to 1.
+For both triggers, `BatchWindow` defaults to 900 seconds, but you can override the window to align with your workload's requirements.

 ```ts
 myWorkflow.notifyEventTrigger(this, 'MyNotifyTriggerBatching', {